Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/c&py/7_ADC.rst

     This is a virtual function that reads the ADC value of the specified channel.
 It is implemented in a derived class.

-.. c:function:: class ADS7830:public ADCDevice
+.. py:function:: class ADS7830:public ADCDevice

     These classes are derived from the ADCDevice class and mainly implement the function analogRead(chn).